-\ This course is only available for students who enroll in the Numerical Methods for Fiscal and Monetary Policy Analysis course.
+^{} This course is only available for students who enroll in the Numerical Methods for Fiscal and Monetary Policy Analysis course.

-\\ This course is only available for students who enroll in the Recent Developments in Forecasting course.
+^{} This course is only available for students who enroll in the Recent Developments in Forecasting course.

 Gino Gancia earned his PhD in Economics at the Institute for International Economic Studies (Stockholm University) in 2003.
-Currently, he is Senior Researcher at the Center for Research in International Economics (CREI), an Adjunct Professor at the UPF, an Affiliated Professor at the Barcelona GSE and Research Fellow at the CEPR.
-He is Member of the Editorial Board of the Review of Economic Studies and Associate Editor of the Journal of the European Economic Association, the Economic Journal and the Review of Economic Dynamics.
-He has been a Visiting Scholar at MIT during 2001-2003 and has been awarded the 2009 Excellence Award in Global Economic Affairs.
+Currently, he is Senior Researcher at the Center for Research in International Economics (CREI), Affiliated Professor at the Barcelona GSE and a Research Fellow at the CEPR.
+He is Associate Editor of the Journal of the European Economic Association and the Review of Economic Dynamics.
+He has been a Visiting Scholar at MIT during 2001-2003 and has been awarded the 2009 Excellence Award in Global Economic Affairs, the 2004 EEA Young Economist Award and a European Research Council Starting Grant in 2009.